bllecentdidiba/cat_bakery_data_analysis/README.md

 ### Monthly Performance Trends

 - Profit declined by 28% in June, indicating a potential demand issue at this particular month
-- Performance recovered by almost 60% in August, this suggests seasonal effects
+- Performance recovered by almost 60% in August
 - Total profit (Jan–Sep) was R2,330

-**Insight:** Revenue volatility suggests inconsistent demand or lack of sustained engagement strategies
+**Insight:** Revenue volatility suggests inconsistent demand or lack of sustained engagement strategies on our side

 ## 3. Recommendations